kubeshop/botkube-docs/versioned_docs/version-0.14/installation/slack/index.md

 ---

 :::danger
-Legacy Slack integration has been deprecated and the old Botkube Slack app will be unapproved from the Slack App Directory on the December 21st 2022.
+Legacy Slack integration has been deprecated and removed from the Slack App Directory on the December 21st 2022.
 Follow the new [Slack installation instructions](../socketslack/index.md).
 :::

 ## Install Botkube to the Slack workspace